What is Quality and Patient Safety?

 - Providing a clean and safe hospital environment.

-- Provide clear and understandable discharge information.
+- Providing clear and understandable discharge information.

-- Review patients self-reported experience results from the Hospital Consumer Assessment of Healthcare Providers and Systems Hospital Surveys (HCAHPS) to convey aspects of care that we have opportunity to improve our delivery of care.
+- Reviewing patients self-reported experience results from the Hospital Consumer Assessment of Healthcare Providers and Systems Hospital Surveys (HCAHPS) to convey aspects of care that we have opportunity to improve our delivery of care.

 Improving Population Health

-- Implementing evidence based practice and core measure compliance.
+- Implementing evidence-based practice and core measure compliance.

-- Reduction in errors related to complications.
+- Reducing in errors related to complications.

 - Evaluating outcomes that measure the cost of care delivery and level of care provided for the below matrix: